 Greece is easily explored by car.
 It’s a relatively small country and is jam-packed with amazing historical sights, beautiful beaches and vibrant cities.

 Renting a car is a huge advantage in Greece as it allows you to travel at your own pace, gives the flexibility to follow your own timing schedule and means you can visit the places you really want to go.
 We were able to visit 13 UNESCO World Heritage Sites on the mainland, travel to two islands and visit some off the beaten track gems!

 2 | Booking a rental car in Greece

 Renting a car in Greece can be relatively cheap compared to other European countries.
 We always advise booking your rental car well in advance to secure your rental and have a good selection of vehicles to choose from.
 We recommend using RentalCars.com to reserve your car.
-They have the best selection and prices that we’ve found – click here to book now!
+We always find them to have a great selection and very competitive prices – check prices now!

 We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
 Book your car now with RentalCars.com, where you will find competitive rental car prices.

 Renting a car in Greece tip: The biggest benefit of having a rental car in Greece is that you can visit the off the beaten track sights and stay in hotels from the crowds.
 This also allows you to save money as generally hotels in urban areas are more expensive as tourists can’t travel too far from them without a car.

 3 | Choosing a rental car